 Also, when we become disturbed at others, our anger will not control us, keep us from properly functioning, or hinder us from doing what God wants us to do.

 The way God confront us about our anger is by asking us challenging and convicting questions.
 God makes us think about our behavior so that we can see that it is wrong and that we will be willing to allow God to change us.
 Here are a few examples in scriptures that show us how God does this in people lives.

-Why are you angry is the question he asked Cain, when Cain because very upset when God accepted his brother Abel’s sacrifice and did not honor his: “And Cain was very angry, and his countenance fell.
+When Cain got furious because God accepted his brother Abel’s sacrifice and did not honor his, God questioned him about his anger: “And Cain was very angry, and his countenance fell.
 So the Lord said to Cain, Why are you angry?
 And why has your countenance fallen?
 (Genesis chapter 4, verses 5-6).
-God’s goal was to calm Cain down, and to permanently deliver him from this wrath that was plaguing his life.

 IS YOUR ANGER JUSTIFIED?